• recipes

 3. Once no large lumps remain, use your fingers to rub coconut oil into the flour until it looks like breadcrumbs and there are no lumps of coconut oil left.
 To check for lumps, shake the bowl and they will come to the surface.

 4. If you are using maple syrup, mix it in with 1 tbsp of water and add it at this stage.
 If using icing sugar, add cold water – be careful, do it gradually – how much water you’ll need depends on how absorbent your flour is.
-I added about 5 tbsp / 75 ml.
+I added about 2 tbsp / 30 ml, but you may need a little more.
 Mix the water into the flour with a knife and then check with your hand that no more water is needed – the dough should clump together easily but should not feel wet.
 If it’s too dry, add a tiny amount (one tsp at a time) more water, mix and check again.

 5. Combine all the ingredients into a dough gently, but do not knead (that’s important for the gluten version) or the pastry will be tough.
 Wrap it up in a piece of cling film and chill in the fridge for 30 minutes.